havrak/fmcw-surveillance-radar/matlab/scripts/README.md

 # Mex scripts
 Collection of CPP scripts that are compiled with MATLAB supplied mex tools in order to enable their use withing MATLAB code.

+Belong to scripts subdirectory of the matlab code

 ## Personal notes to polish later
 * OpenMP compilation: